-The proposed Pepper Canyon West Student Housing project would redevelop a six-acre parcel on the west side of Pepper Canyon, which is located between the University Center and the new LRT Station at Pepper Canyon (refer to Attachment 1).
-The project would include demolition of 432 beds in residence halls that were built in 1967 (refer to Attachment 2).
-The existing residence halls currently provide housing for Sixth College but will be vacated upon completion of new housing at the North Torrey Pines Living and Learning Neighborhood.
+The residence hall buildings currently located on the project site provide housing for Sixth College undergraduate students.
+Upon completion of new housing for Sixth College at the NTPLLN in 2020, the Pepper Canyon residence halls will be vacated, thus creating the opportunity to strategically redevelop the site.
 The proposed Pepper Canyon West project would provide approximately 1,400 new beds in multiple mid-rise and high-rise configurations for upper division undergraduate students in support of the campus's goal to offer four years of housing to all undergraduates.
 Table 4 lists the proposed unit mix, which would be confirmed through the design-build process.